MBBS in Italy

 Online applications for IMAT begin in the first week of July and are open for the first 3 weeks of July.
 Ensure that you register for the IMAT Exam ‘online’.
 Also, there is a dedicated website for registering named University.

 Declare your first preference for the Medical School Abroad and your IMAT test centre.
-Furthermore, you will have to pay a teeny-weeny subscription fee of around 130 Euros for the test itself.
-It is important to note that ,no university will admit in MBBS in Italy without IMAT Score
+Furthermore, you must pay a teeny-weeny subscription fee of around 130 Euros for the test.
+It is important to note that, no university will admit an MBBS in Italy without an IMAT Score.

 STEP 3: IMAT Exam

-IMAT stands for "International Medical Admissions Test", the only official exam you need to qualify on your way to studying medicine in Italy.
+IMAT stands for "International Medical Admissions Test", the only official exam you need to qualify for studying medicine in Italy.

 The questions are segmented into the following sections: